MGD looks different for different patients

 Treatment of Dry Eye

 Treatment for dry eye depends on the cause and severity of the condition, as well as the patient’s overall health and personal preference.
-There are many surgical and non-surgical options available for treating your Dry Eye Disease.
-If you are suffering from Dry Eye, contact North Toronto Eye Care of Ontario to request an appointment and discuss your options.
+If you are suffering from Dry Eye Disease, there are many options available at North Toronto Eye Care in Ontario that can help you to manage your symptoms and find relief.
+Call or request an appointment today to take the first step toward managing your dry eye symptoms.

 Determining the Appropriate Course of Treatment for Dry Eye